yavuzozge/HomeSeerDimmers/README.md

 # HomeSeer Dimmers
-The aim of this project is to support setting HomeSeer dimmer LEDs/blink states in Home Assistant easily.
+The aim of this project is to manage HomeSeer dimmer LEDs from Home Assistant easily.

-The basic premise of the project is to define some entities in Home Assistant (I typically use templated entities) that represents the LED colors and LED blink states and have this app monitor for state changes and then "sync" those changes to the LEDs
+The basic premise is to define some entities in Home Assistant (I typically use template entities) that represents what the color and blink state of the LEDs should be, have this app monitor those entities for state changes and sync those changes to the HomeSeer dimmer LEDs.

+Currently HS-WD200+ and HS-WX300 are supported, though HS-WX300 is not tested.

-This project is created using [NetDaemon](https://netdaemon.xyz/)  and .NET 7.
+This project is created in C# using [NetDaemon](https://netdaemon.xyz/) and .NET 7.

 ## Getting started

 Here is the basic configuration steps:
 1. Configure [NetDaemon](https://netdaemon.xyz/).
 I use it as an HA add-on
-2. Add your templated entities to HA.
-Here is an example:
+2. Define your entities to HA.
+Here are examples using templated enitites (in `template.yaml`):
 ```YAML
 - sensor:
     - name: "Dimmer LED 7 Color"